Sarahxys/Thesis/First Steps.md

 This gets you into the `head` server, which is called infoserv.
 Please do not run jobs on the head.
 Instead you can connect to the other processors like this: `rsh info115` (or `rsh info113`, `rsh info114`,...).

 You can check how busy a system is using the unix command `top`.
 Exit by typing `q`.

+# Using Unix Screen

+Screen is very useful for running background jobs.

+To launch a screen session type `screen -S `<session name>.

+To exit a screen type `control a, control d`.

+To list screen type `screen -ls`.

+To reconnect with a screen type `screen -r `<session name>.

+To kill a screen type `screen -X -S `<session name>` kill`.